guettli/git-tips/README.md

 Avoid long-living branches.
 Release early, release often.
 Then the Git history usually does not matter much, because each step stays small and easy to understand.

-The native GUI `gitk --all` gives you a graphical overview.
-Don't ask me why the `--all` parameter is not the default.
-Without it, you won't see other branches.

 ## rebase vs merge